 Beaujolais, in case you’re unfamiliar, is a region in France located just south of Burgundy with gentler, milder temperatures.
 Wine here most often is produced from Gamay grapes, which have thin skins, low tannins, and makes for a light, drinkable everyday red that is friendly on the palate, and pairs well with many dishes.
 Beaujolais also comes in white and rosé -which I actually didn’t know but am so excited to try!

-It starts with a roasted butternut puree, which becomes the “sauce”.
+Butternut Lasagna starts with a roasted butternut puree, which becomes the “sauce”.
 You could roast this off the night before and cool in the fridge until ready to assemble.
+Or cook the butternut whole, in a instant pot for 22 mintues.

 I use uncooked lasagna noodles to save time- such a godsend!